wessenstam/ts2019/karbon/karbon.rst

 Explore this view and note the ability to create and add additional storage classes and persistent storage volumes to the cluster.
 Additional persistent storage volumes could be leveraged for use cases such as containerized databases.

-Under **Add-on**, note that Kibana has been automatically deployed and configured as part of the Karbon cluster to provide logging services.

-In approximately 10 minutes, you have deployed a production-ready Kubernetes cluster with *<X, Y, and Z>* services.
+In 15 minutes or less, you have deployed a production-ready Kubernetes cluster with logging (EFK), networking (flannel), and persistent storage services.

 Getting Started with Kubectl
 ++++++++++++++++++++++++++++